Siesta (film): Production

 The screenplay was written by Patricia Louisianna Knop, based on a novel by Patrice Chaplin.
 The film was shot on location in Spain, released by Lorimar Motion Pictures, and debuted in New York City on November 11, 1987.
 Jazz trumpeter Miles Davis performed on the score for the film, Music from Siesta, which was written and arranged by frequent Davis collaborator Marcus Miller.

 Reaction

-The film was nominated for an Independent Spirit Award for Best First Feature in 1988, for Director Mary Lambert.

 Siesta received generally negative reviews.
 On review aggregator Rotten Tomatoes, the film has a 17% approval rating based on 6 reviews.
 It was hailed as "this year's Blue Velvet" by Susan Linfield, editor of American Film.
-New York Times film critic Janet Maslin called it "the kind of excitingly bad, artily experimental film that has become an endangered species...
+The New York Times film critic Janet Maslin called it "the kind of excitingly bad, artily experimental film that has become an endangered species...
 Still, Miss Lambert's first feature has a game, mischievous spirit and a ripe bohemianism that are appealing."
 Critic Roger Ebert wrote that "The film is finally overwhelmed by its own ambition, not to mention one too many gimmicks in its plot, but it goes down swinging."
 However, Sheila Benson of The Los Angeles Times called the film “a monumentally bad, awesomely wrongheaded, pretentious conceit."

+The film was nominated for an Independent Spirit Award for Best First Feature for director Mary Lambert at the 3rd Independent Spirit Awards in 1988.
+Grace Jones and Isabella Rosellini were both nominated for the Golden Raspberry Award for Worst Supporting Actress (with Rossellini also being nominated for her role in Tough Guys Don't Dance) at the 8th Golden Raspberry Awards.